Running runbooks on a Hybrid Runbook Worker

 Create Signing Certificate

 The following example creates a self-signed certificate that can be used for signing runbooks.
 The sample creates the certificate and exports it.
 The certificate is imported into the Hybrid Runbook Workers later.
-The thumbprint is returned as well, this is used later to reference the certificate.
+The thumbprint is returned as well, this value is used later to reference the certificate.

 # Create a self-signed certificate that can be used for code signing $SigningCert = New-SelfSignedCertificate -CertStoreLocation cert:\LocalMachine\my ` -Subject "CN=contoso.com" ` -KeyAlgorithm RSA ` -KeyLength 2048 ` -Provider "Microsoft Enhanced RSA and AES Cryptographic Provider" ` -KeyExportPolicy Exportable ` -KeyUsage DigitalSignature ` -Type CodeSigningCert # Export the certificate so that it can be imported to the hybrid workers Export-Certificate -Cert $SigningCert -FilePath .\hybridworkersigningcertificate.cer # Import the certificate into the trusted root store so the certificate chain can be validated Import-Certificate -FilePath .\hybridworkersigningcertificate.cer -CertStoreLocation Cert:\LocalMachine\Root # Retrieve the thumbprint for later use $SigningCert.Thumbprint